 All aspects of the curriculum are assessed using one or more of the described components of the assessment system.
 Some curriculum content can be assessed in more than one component but the emphasis will differ between assessments so that testing is not excessive in any one area.
 The key assessment is the MCR through which trainees are assessed on the high-level outcomes of the curriculum; the CiPs and GPCs.
+A fully mapped assessment method is marked with an asterisk ().
+If an assessment method only partially covers a syllabus item, it will not have an asterisk, as it does not assess the item in enough depth to be represented in this definitive way.

 High-level outcomes Assessment Framework

-CiP/GPC self- assessment MCR MSF CEX CBD РВА DOPS AoA OoT MRCS Part A MRCS Part B
+CiP/GPC self- MCR MSF CEX CBD PBA DOPS AoA OoT MRCS MRCS

+assessment Part A Part B

 Capabilities in Practice

 1. Manages an out-patient clinic

 2. Manages the unselected emergency take

 Manages ward rounds and the on-going care of in-patients

 4. Managing an operating list

 5. Managing multi-disciplinary working

-High-level outcomes Generic Professional Capabilities CiP/GPC self- assessment MCR MSF CEX CBD РВА DOPS AoA OoT MRCS Part A MRCS Part B Domain 1: Professional values and behaviours Domain 2: Professional skills Domain 3: Professional knowledge Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship
+High-level outcomes Generic Professional Capabilities CiP/GPC self- assessment MCR MSF CEX CBD РВА DOPS AoA ОоТ MRCS Part A MRCS Part B Domain 1: Professional values and behaviours Domain 2: Professional skills Domain 3: Professional knowledge Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship

-Syllabus CiP/GPC self- assessment MCR MSF CEX CBD PBA DOPS AoA ОоТ MRCS Part A MRCS Part B
+Syllabus CiP/GPC self- assessment MCR MSF CEX CBD PBA DOPS AoA OoT MRCS Part A MRCS Part B

 Knowledge

 Clinical skills Clinical skills (general)

 Critical skills (mandated CEX)

 Technical skills Technical skills (general)

 Critical skills (mandated DOPS)